MikeHopley/ftl-ships-strategy/index.md

 Don't forget the weirdly-placed airlock on the drones room!
 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

-Consider running your pilot to doors during the FTL jump.
+Run your pilot to doors during the FTL jump.

 ### Balance Mod